Ghosts of Old Mesilla

 I’ve always liked ghosts more than they seem to like me, so it wasn't all that surprising that when I went over to Old Mesilla to hunt for some ghosts, I didn't find any.
 At least, not right away.

 Ghosts have hung around Old Mesilla a century-and-a-half year old adobe village in the Rio Grande valley just west of Las Cruces, New Mexico since the 1800s.
-They must like the old plaza and gazebo and San Albino church’s stained glass windows.
-Maybe, like me, they even like that house of dietary sin, the J. Eric Chocolatier store.
+They must like the old plaza and gazebo and San Albino Church’s stained glass windows.

 I'd bet that the ghosts enjoy the Sunday mariachi performances and the Cinco de Mayo and Diez y Seis de Septiembre festivals, and especially the Dias de los Muertos celebration on the plaza in Old Mesilla.